cheshire137/overwatch-counter-picker/README.md

 You will need Python and OpenCV installed.

-Run the app with `python src/app.py`.
+Run the app with `python src/cli.py`.
 It currently just detects which heroes are on each team.
+You can pass it the name of an image in the sample-screenshots/ folder, e.g., `python src/cli.py hero-selection-not-full.jpg`.

 ### How to Install OpenCV